Water takes center stage during commission meeting

 Some of the phase one projects have had to be moved into phase two, Riggs told commissioners, including some treatment plant upgrades, improvements to two tanks and some line replacement.

-The town cannot do any further expansions until line replacements have been completed on W.Va.
-10 and W.Va.
-85, she told commissioners.
+The town cannot do any further expansions until line replacements have been completed on West Virginia Rts.
+10 and 85, she told commissioners.

-The town initially committed $125,000 to the project, Riggs said, and has now raised that to $150,000 but needs a matching funding source.
+The town initially committed $125,000 to the project, Riggs said, and has now raised that to $150,000, but need a matching funding source.

 She asked the commission for the $150,000 match, or whatever they could provide, from American Rescue Plan funding in order to secure an ARC grant in next year’s funding cycle.